iamchathu/awesome-jwt/README.md

 - [The Anatomy of a JSON Web Token](https://scotch.io/tutorials/the-anatomy-of-a-json-web-token) - Getting to know JSON Web Tokens.

 ## Videos
-- [JSON Web Token (JWT) Introduction by EggHead.io](https://egghead.io/lessons/angularjs-json-web-token-jwt-introduction) - A basic introduction to the mechanics of JWTs and the application we will be building in an AngularJS lesson series.
+- [JSON Web Token (JWT) Introduction by EggHead.io](https://egghead.io/lessons/angularjs-json-web-token-jwt-introduction) - Basic introduction to the mechanics of JWTs and the application we will be building in an AngularJS lesson series.

 ## Presentations
-- [JSON Web Tokens](https://speakerdeck.com/thameera/json-web-tokens) - JWT Presentation done at Colombo JS Meetup by Thameera Senanayaka.
+- [JSON Web Tokens](https://speakerdeck.com/thameera/json-web-tokens) - Presentation done at Colombo JS Meetup by Thameera Senanayaka.

 ## Podcasts

 ## Books
-- [JWT Handbook](https://auth0.com/e-books/jwt-handbook) Learn everything you wanted to know about JSON Web Tokens.
+- [JWT Handbook](https://auth0.com/e-books/jwt-handbook) - Learn everything you wanted to know about JSON Web Tokens.

 ## Blogs